blvckjoy/weather/README.md

 ## Features

+-   Input validation to ensure a city name is provided.
 -   Fetch current weather data and forecasts for the next few days.
--   Input validation to ensure a city name is provided.
+-   Displays loading animations while fetching data.
 -   Dynamic updates to the UI based on the fetched weather data.
 -   Displays weather conditions, temperature, and forecast icons.